Dachshund Behavior Issues

 Give your dog some food before you leave.
 If it is part of your routine to give your dog his breakfast before you leave for work, give it to him right as you are leaving to keep them occupied and not panicking.

 Leave a radio or tv on before you leave the house to help your dog listen to familiar sounds while you are gone.

 For more severe cases of separation anxiety, consult your vet for some help.
 They may recommend some medications that can help keep your dog calm.

 Use natural methods to calm anxiety.
-Check out your local pet store for lavender based treats or diffusers that will release a calming lavender scent in the air to help keep your dog feeling safe and calm.
+Did you know that the use of CBD oil is an effective solution for anxiety?
+You can also check out your local pet store for lavender based treats or diffusers that will release a calming lavender scent in the air to help keep your dog feeling safe and calm.

 Excessive Barking can occur when the dog is bored, when he is ready to come back in the house, or when he just wants some attention.
 Some dachshunds are territorial and want outsiders (people and animals) to know that they are protecting their home.
 When a dog has separation anxiety, that can also cause excessive barking.